smailoujaoura/odin_Etch-a-Sketch/README.md

 - Next feature on free time:
+	- Implement event delegation rather than registering event for each cell, but register even for the parent(grid);
 	- make drawing tool only draw when left click is held
 	- choose pencil color from a dropdown menu
 		- color pallette